Corrosion of steel rebar:

 Why does USCP use steel reinforcement in their products?
 Yielding.
 USCP uses the well-established and long-standing stress block design methodology used for standard reinforced concrete designs.
 Our products are designed with more compression capacity than tensile capacity.
 This means the tensile reinforcement will begin to show over stress before the concrete does.
 Why is this important?
 Since steel will yield before it reaches failure, it permits a visual observation of an overstressed product before it fails.
 This allows for evaluation or repairs to be made.
 Steel reinforcement is also the standard reinforcement listed in ASTM C478.
 This applies to both the base slabs per ACI 318 and the barrel reinforcement.

 Why doesn’t USCP use FRP reinforcement?
 It is true that FRP doesn’t require a protective layer to be formed from a reaction with acid.
 However, FRP does not yield.
 FRP will fail in a brittle mode.
+FRP is typically weaker in shear than steel and according to ACI 440.1R, alkaline exposure, UV, and moisture exposure will negatively affect the strength and stiffness of FRP bars.
 There is no standard for round utility structures using FRP reinforcement.
 While ACI 440.1R can be used for flat slabs, there is no direction or minimums given for using FRP in round barrel sections.